grafana/cortex-jsonnet/cortex-mixin/docs/playbooks.md

 This alert fires when a Cortex ingester fails to truncate the TSDB head.

 The TSDB head is the in-memory store used to keep series and samples not compacted into a block yet.
-If head truncation fails for a long time, the ingester memory will increase until OOMKilled and the subsequent ingester restart may take a long time or even go into an OOMKilled crash loop because of the huge WAL to replay.
+If head truncation fails for a long time, the ingester disk might get full as it won't continue to the WAL truncation stage and the subsequent ingester restart may take a long time or even go into an OOMKilled crash loop because of the huge WAL to replay.
 For this reason, it's important to investigate and address the issue as soon as it happen.

 How to **investigate**:
 - Look for details in the ingester logs